shorepine/tulipcc/README.md

 ### The Tulip Editor

+Tulip ships with a text editor, based on pico/nano.
+It supports syntax highlighting, search, save/save-as.

 ```python
 # Opens the Tulip editor to the given filename.
 # Control-X exits and prompts to save if any changes.